SOFTBALL CANADA AND THE CANADIAN SAFE SPORT PROGRAM

 Abuse-Free_Sport_Sans_Abus_official_COLOUR_TM-MC.jpg (121 KB)

-Softball Canada is pleased to announce that it has signed an agreement to join Abuse-Free Sport, the new independent program to prevent and address maltreatment in sport.
-Abuse-Free Sport is an independent program that is part of a growing national movement to rid Canadian sport of all forms of harassment, discrimination, and abuse.
+Softball Canada is pleased to announce that it has signed an agreement to join the Canadian Safe Sport Program (CSSP), the new program by the Canadian Centre for Ethics in Sport (CCES), to prevent and address maltreatment in sport.
+The Canadian Safe Sport Program is a new program that is part of a growing national movement to rid Canadian sport of all forms of harassment, discrimination, and abuse.
 As a program signatory, Softball Canada is an active player in this movement.

 Unlike the previous approach, where each national sport organization created its own system for dealing with complaints of maltreatment, this is a centralized “one-stop-shop.”
 It is independent and led by experts in their fields, using education and research to prevent maltreatment at all levels of sport.

-The Office of the Sport Integrity Commissioner (the Office) serves as the central hub.
+The Canadian Centre for Ethics in Sport (CCES) serves as the central hub.
 It operates independently to administer complaints about alleged violations of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).

-The Office will also maintain a national sanctions registry, which prevents individuals from evading sanctions by moving to different sports or to different jurisdictions.
+The CCES will also maintain a national sanctions registry, which prevents individuals from evading sanctions by moving to different sports or to different jurisdictions.

 For more information contact safesport@softball.ca.